A Note From the Webmaster–

 Does INS accept ads or donations?

 Contrary to popular belief the average web site is not a huge money-sucking entity.
-I have a very adequate Real World Job that pays my bills nicely and this site literally costs me about thirteen dollars a month to maintain (should I be so inclined I could find an even cheaper host, but I am lazy and don’t feel like migrating a site with nine hundred some-odd pages).
+I have a very adequate Real World Job that pays my bills nicely and this site literally costs me next to nothing to maintain.
 As a result, I feel there is no need for me to ask for additional revenue from visitors.
 Also an ad-free site keeps others from dictating the content of the site.
-If you truly want to show material support for INS and give to a great cause at the same time, go to the INS Store, where there is a selection of shirts, hats, mugs and other stuff with the INS logo.
-ALL proceeds from sales will be donated to the National Network of Abortion Funds, a terrific organization that can always use the financial help.

 What kind of publicity do you do for the site?